axelpale/apollonius/README.md

 These unsolvable configurations are illustrated below.

 ![Figure: special cases: nested circles and circles along a line](doc/example_special_case_unsolvable.png "a) nested circles; b) circles along a line")
 _**Figure:** cases of unavailable solution and infinite-radius solution.
 The wicks mark the tangency rules of the circles.
 A) no tangent circle can be found that is tangent to a circle and two nested circles at the same time.
-B) sometimes the solution circle becomes infinite._
+B) if the tangency points form a straight line then the solution circle radius becomes infinite._

 In addition, the fourth circle may reduce to a point (a circle with zero radius) in some configurations of known circles.
 These configurations may appear when there are: